shiftan/simple_sagemaker/README.md

 2. To use its output as input for other **tasks** (see below: ["Chaining tasks"](#Chaining-tasks))

 ## Output
-On to of the state, there're 3 main other output mechanisms:
+On top of the state, there're 3 main other output mechanisms:
-1. Logs - any output writen to standard output
+1. Logs - any output writen to standard output / error
 2. Output data - any data in `worker_config.output_data_dir` is compressed into a output.tar.gz.
 Only the main instance output data is kept.
 3. Model - any data in `worker_config.model_dir` is compressed into a model.tar.gz.
 As data from all instance is merged, be carful with collisions.